 - Seattle’s first — and only — female mayor was elected in 1926

 Moon stands by her endorsement, said her campaign consultant, Heather Weiner, and supports looking “at other cities for what works best.”
-Moon has not identified a specific tax source to pay for it, but supports a variety of new taxes, including a city capital gains tax and a tax on vacant properties.
+Moon has not identified a specific tax source to pay for it, but supports a variety of new taxes, including a capital gains tax and a tax on vacant properties.

 Durkan has proposed 700 new shelter beds citywide, distributed equally among neighborhoods.
 But she rejected a “right to shelter” law.